likaiwen123/dynamic-load-balance/README.md

 Estimated value of pi: 3.14157
 ```

+## How to Integrate in Your Project

+In fact, the `main.cpp` file is a demonstration of how to use the `DynamicLoadBalance` class for calculating PI with Monte Carlo method.
+You may substitute the `calc_pi_lb_calc` function with your own task function, and the `DynamicLoadBalance` class will handle the load balancing for you.
+Additionally, a result collection function like `collect_result` of class `CalcPi` is required to gather the results from all processes.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.